jseg787/covid-project/README.md

 `node app.js Email`

-To run the program. `Email` is argument that will recieve the notifications.
+To run the program. `Email` is argument for the email that will recieve the notifications.